asmitayalamanchili/repository1/README.md

 # repository1

-This is a trial reposotory in Github.com
+This is a trial repository in Github.com <br>
+This is the second line of the first repository.